-Canon 5D Mark III versus Canon 7D
+Canon 5D Mark III vs 7D

-The Canon EOS 5D Mark III and the Canon EOS 7D are two digital cameras that were revealed to the public, respectively, in March 2012 and September 2009.
+The Canon EOS 5D Mark III and the Canon EOS 7D are two digital cameras that were officially introduced, respectively, in March 2012 and September 2009.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark III) and an APS-C (7D) sensor.
-The 5D Mark III has a resolution of 22.1 megapixel, whereas the 7D provides 17.9 MP.
+The 5D Mark III has a resolution of 22.1 megapixels, whereas the 7D provides 17.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D is notably smaller (7 percent) than the Canon 5D Mark III.
 Moreover, the 7D is markedly lighter (9 percent) than the 5D Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 5D Mark III) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (7D).
 You can compare the optics available in the Canon EF Lens Catalog.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |1.||Canon 5D Mark III||152 mm||116 mm||76 mm||950 g||950||Y||Mar 2012||3,499||ebay.com|